thenativeweb/streamtoarray/README.md

 });
 ```

 If the stream emits an `error` event, the callback is handed over the error.
-Also, if the stream has already been closed, the callback is called with an error.

 ## Running the build